sparshsah/foggy-demo/_test/README.md

 trying to provide a "template" for universal core unit-test functionality while following each language's particular idioms/conventions.

-I like to put unit tests in a separate directory named `_test` that lives at the top level (next to the source directory) and mirrors the internal structure of the source directory.
+I like to put unit tests in a separate directory (usually named something like `_test`) that lives at the top level (next to the source directory) and mirrors the internal structure of the source directory.

 For example, if I have a repository `my-module` with source code in `my-module/my_module/my_submodule/my_submodule.py`, I'll put